botshelomokoka/anya-core/README.md

-# Anya Enterprise Platform
+# Anya Core Platform

-A comprehensive enterprise-grade platform combining Bitcoin/crypto functionality, ML-based analytics, and Web5 decentralized data management with advanced security features and revenue tracking capabilities.
+A powerful platform combining Bitcoin/crypto functionality, ML-based analytics, and Web5 decentralized data management.

+> For Enterprise features and capabilities, please see our [Enterprise Platform Documentation](./enterprise/README.md)

 ![Anya Architecture](docs/images/anya_architecture.png)

+## Licensing

+This core platform is released under the [MIT License](LICENSE.md), allowing for free use, modification, and distribution.
+However, please note that the [Enterprise features](./enterprise/README.md) are subject to a separate proprietary license with different terms, including revenue sharing requirements.
+See the [Enterprise License](./enterprise/LICENSE) for details.

 ## Core Features